berkott/SpaceInvadersAI/README.md

-# SpaceInvadersNE
+# SpaceInvadersAI
-This is a program that uses Neuroevolution in order to play Space Invaders
+This project is aimed at creating a Space Invaders AI.
+There is both an implementation through Neruo Evolution and using Policy Gradients found in the various folders of the project.
+Enjoy!